Best Writing Software for Novelists 2025: Top Tools Ranked

 - Export to Word/Scrivener

-Pros: Plotting ace, user-friendly
+Pros: Plotting ace, user-friendly, Visual magic, nonfiction outlines

-Cons: No writing space, subscription cost
+Cons: No writing space, subscription cost, Plot-only, pricey Pro plan, complex pricing

-Ratings: G2: 4.6/5, Capterra: 4.7/5
+User Ratings: G2: 4.6/5, Capterra: 4.7/5

-6. WriteItNow
+#6.
+WriteItNow

-Description: WriteItNow is a novelist-only pick—no scripts, just stories.
+WriteItNow is a novelist-only pick—no scripts, just stories.
 It’s got a retro feel but nails chapter management and goal-setting.
 No cloud, though—stay local or bust.
 It’s a solid software for writing novels for desktop users.

 Key Features:

-- Chapter/scene support
+- Chapter/scene organizer

 - Storyboard view